People ask me this question all the time: “Does a video embedded on multiple pages count as duplicate content for SEO?”

 The answer, in short, is no (with a caveat).

-Google doesn’t treat videos in the same way it treats other types of content.
+Google doesn’t treat video and seo in the same way it treats other types of content.
 Instead of thinking of videos as discrete pieces of content that are present on some pages, Google treats video as a page element.

 “Google doesn’t treat videos in the same way it treats other types of content.”